• Wed. Oct 8th, 2025

 A COMPLEX HISTORY

 The story of how the Cyprus flag came to be is fascinating.
-The tale of the flag, not only reflects the island’s complex history, but also its struggle for independence.
+The tale of the flag not only reflects the island’s complex history but also its struggle for independence.
 Cyprus eventually gained independence from British colonial rule in 1960 after a brutal five-year struggle.
 Archbishop Makarios III, the newly appointed president of the new Republic of Cyprus, decided that an island-wide competition would be the best way to decide the new design for the flag.

 THE WINNING DESIGNER

-Turkish Cypriot Ismet Güney won the competition and his design would go on to represent the Republic of Cyprus till the present day.
-The school teacher, who was born in Limassol, on July 15th, 1923 went on to also design the island’s new currency.
-Becaming the first Turkish Cypriot painter to open a personal exhibition in 1947, he graduated as a fully qualified teacher in 1948.
-He then taught painting along with fine art history at the Nicosia Turkish Boy’s High School until 1977.
-He also collaborated with impressionist painter Ibrahim Çallı from 1956 to the end of the 1960’s, producing works that would feature in many karma and personal exhibitions, winning numerous awards.
-His caricatures were regularly published in Turkish Cypriot newspapers, such as Karstiklâl and Köylü and he was awarded the Culture Art Service Award in 1986.
+==Güney went on to become the first Turkish Cypriot artist to open a personal exhibition in 1947.
+He then graduated as a fully qualified art teacher a year later, teaching fine art at the Turkish Boy’s High School in Nicosia until 1977.
+He collaborated with impressionist painter Ibrahim Çallı during the latter part of the 1950’s.
+This collaboration produced works that would feature in many exhibitions, winning numerous awards.
+His caricatures were regularly published in the Turkish Cypriot newspapers of the time.
+These included Karstiklâl and Köylü.
+He went on to achieve the Culture Art Service Award in 1986.
 Ismet Güney passed away on June 24th, 2009.

 A SYMBOL OF PEACE